lacker/astro/PYTHON.md

 If it doesn't work, you can bug me (Kevin Lacker) on Slack to fix your python environment.

 First, install miniconda3 in your home directory.
+Get it from https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html

 If you run into errors like `error while loading shared libraries: libz.so.1` the problem is that the temp dir isn't executable.
 Install miniconda with